titomiguelcosta/Api/README.md

     $ cd /projects/api

-* Create the database and run the migrations and fixtures

-    $ php app/console doctrine:database:create

-    $ php app/console doctrine:migrations:migrate

-    $ php app/console doctrine:fixtures:load

 * Make sure all the tests are green

     $ ./bin/phpunit -c app

     $ ./bin/behat

-* Configure your local /etc/hosts to map the IP 33.33.33.100 to api.sportlobster.dev
+* Configure your local machine /etc/hosts to map the IP address 33.33.33.100 to api.sportlobster.dev

 * On your local machine's browser, visit http://api.sportlobster.dev/api/doc